preflighttech/preflight-tables/README.md

-disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting. pageLength | No | Initial page length. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
+disableSearch | No | Set to true to remove search box. multiSort | No | Set to true to enable multiple column sorting. pageLength | No | Initial page length. setSettings | No | Function to call to set settings data, such as sort and search when those change. refetch | No | A method to call to refetch data or a custom component to receive and handle refetch requests.
 Gql tables automatically add this--set to false to disable.

 ## Example: Gql Data